mir-group/nequip/docs/guide/reference/conventions.md

 ```

 Stress also includes an arbitrary sign convention, for which we adopt the choice that `virial = -stress x volume  <=>  stress = (-1/volume) * virial`.
-This is the most common sign convention in the literature (e.g. adopted by `ASE`), but notably differs from that used by VASP (see [here](https://www.vasp.at/wiki/index.php/ISIF)).
+This is the most common sign convention in the literature (e.g. adopted by [ASE](https://wiki.fysik.dtu.dk/ase/)), but notably differs from that used by VASP (see [here](https://www.vasp.at/wiki/index.php/ISIF)).
 In the NequIP convention, stress is defined as the derivative of the energy $E$ with respect to the strain tensor $\eta_{ji}$, divided by the volume $\Omega$:

 $$\sigma_{ij} = \frac{1}{\Omega} \frac{\delta E} {\delta \eta_{ji}}$$

 Positive diagonal entries of the stress tensor imply that the system is _under tensile strain_ and wants to compress, while negative values imply that the system is _under compressive strain_ and wants to expand.
-When VASP results are parsed by `ASE`, the sign is flipped to match the `nequip` convention.
+When VASP results are parsed by [ASE](https://wiki.fysik.dtu.dk/ase/), the sign is flipped to match the `nequip` convention.

 If your dataset uses the opposite sign convention, either preprocess the dataset to be in the NequIP stress sign convention, or use the {class}`~nequip.data.transforms.StressSignFlipTransform` data transform.